 I have been working in management for over 20 years now – initially as an employee and in recent years as a business advisor.

 My focus is on helping business owners improve their profits.
-I have worked on many lean projects both as leader and as team member.
+I have worked on many lean projects both as a leader and as a team member.
 I am an approved Lean Advisor for Enterprise Ireland and have helped many SMEs implement Lean initiatives.

 In almost all of those improvement projects, I helped the business owners to select their KPIs.

 Let me tell you how I approach this task.